 If you have multiple options for an item, create a Variations Listing to showcase other options.
 This reduces the need to visit multiple listings (improving the customer experience).
 And increases the odds of customers adding several items to their cart (increasing your revenue).

 What is an Amazon PPC campaign?

-ICYMI, an Amazon PPC campaign is a method e-commerce sellers and marketers use to buy sponsored product listings on the Amazon marketplace.
+An Amazon PPC campaign is a method ecommerce sellers and marketers use to buy sponsored product listings on the Amazon marketplace.
 It helps sellers gain visibility for products shoppers otherwise wouldn’t find because your listing sits on the umpteenth page.

 Pay-per-click ads are a quick way to build traffic to your Amazon store.
 These appear in the search results on Amazon, but you don’t pay a penny until someone clicks on your ad.
 The fee per click varies, depending on the keyword of the ad and how much competition there is for it.